LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

     picture:
 ```

 - **email** : Your mail address.
-This address will be used if you activate gravatar option
+This address will be used to get your gravatar image if you activate gravatar option
 - **bio** : A short biography.
 Display on your about card
 - **job** : Your job
 - **location** : Your location